The sixth Painleve transcendent and uniformization of algebraic curves: Hauptmoduln and analytic connections

 and $\nabla$-derivatives are understood here to be equal to

 Since identities \eqref{nabla}, \eqref{23} are of invariant (scalar) type, the sought-for $\Gamma$-equation results from elimination of $x$.
-This will be a 3rd order ODE $\Xi(\Omega,\nabla\Omega,\nabla^2\Omega)=0$ with constant coefficients.
-Notice incidentally that this equation still holds if group $\G_x$ is not a 1st kind Fuchsian one, \ie\ when $\Q(x)$ has non-correct (`bad') accessory parameters.
+This will be a 3rd order \ode\ $\Xi(\Omega,\nabla\Omega,\nabla^2\Omega)=0$ with constant coefficients.
+Notice incidentally that such an equation does still exist if group $\G_x$ is not a 1st kind Fuchsian one, \ie, when $\bcQ(x)$ determines a Schottky group or even has non-correct (`bad') accessory parameters.

 Let $\gamma$ be any other connection.
 Then $\Gamma=\gamma+R(x)\,\dot x$, where $R(x)\,\dot x$ is a certain \mbox{1-differential}.
 For example, if original Fuchsian equation has non-canonical form \eqref{pqPsi}, it is convenient to put $R(x)=p(x)$, that is $\Gamma=\gamma+p(x)\,\dot x$.
 Hence we redefine $\Omega$ as